 - I will be courteous and professional when interacting with staff and fellow students and expect that University staff will be consistently fair, courteous, efficient and professional in their interactions with me.

-- I accept that a breach of the Student Code will be taken seriously by the University and that disciplinary action may be instigated against me in line with the Disciplinary Procedure, which can be accessed here.
+- I accept that a breach of the Student Code will be taken seriously by the University and that disciplinary action may be instigated against me in line with the Disciplinary Procedure, which can be viewed in the Code of Student Discipline.